The Eye (AQA GCSE Biology): Revision Note

 • The eye can adapt its structures in response to light intensity

-• This adaptation is a reflex action carried out to protect the retina from damage in bright light and protect us from not seeing objects in dim light
+• This adaptation is a reflex action carried out to protect the retina from damage in bright light and to protect us from not seeing objects in dim light

-• In dim light, the pupil dilates (widens) to allow as much light into the eye as possible
+• In dim light the pupil dilates (widens) to allow as much light into the eye as possible

-• In bright light, the pupil constricts (narrows) to prevent too much light from entering the eye and damaging the retina
+• In bright light the pupil constricts (narrows) to prevent too much light from entering the eye and damaging the retina

 The pupil reflex, IGCSE & GCSE Biology revision notes